 - how the capital is contributed to the business?
 Out of total how much is contributed by owners and how much is contributed by outsiders?

-- what return the organization is able to generate on shareholders investment?
+- What return the organisation is able to generate on shareholders investment?

-Financial ratios are considered as backbone of fundamental analysis.
-You can compare one company with another by using these ratios as it gives you a common basis for comparison instead of solely emphasizing a single period’s line items.
+Financial ratios are considered the backbone of fundamental analysis.
+You can compare one company with another by using financial ratios as it gives you a common basis for comparison instead of solely emphasising a single period’s line items.

-Financial ratios can be divided in number of ways.
-To analyze business performance and financial position of an organization, we have grouped it to following categories:
+Financial ratios can be divided in a number of ways.
+To analyse business performance and financial position of an organisation, we have grouped it to following categories:

 - Profitability indicator